mnorayr/decision_tree_models/README.md

 ####Parameters for GBMs and RFs:

-x: Vector containing the names of predictors used to build model
+**x**: Vector containing the names of predictors used to build model

-y: Vector containing the name of the response variable
+**y**: Vector containing the name of the response variable

-training_frame: an H2O Frame containing the data to be used for model training
+**training_frame**: an H2O Frame containing the data to be used for model training

-validation_frame: an H2O Frame containing the data to be used for model validation
+**validation_frame**: an H2O Frame containing the data to be used for model validation

-ntrees: Defines the number of trees the model will generate.
+**ntrees**: Defines the number of trees the model will generate.
 Default is 50.

-max_depth: Defines the tree depth.
+**max_depth**: Defines the tree depth.
 Default is 5.

-seed: Especially useful when looking to replicate sampling in model development
+**seed**: Especially useful when looking to replicate sampling in model development

-score_each_iteration: Indicates whether to score during each iteration of model training
+**score_each_iteration**: Indicates whether to score during each iteration of model training

-stopping_metric: Determines metric used for early stopping.
+**stopping_metric**: Determines metric used for early stopping.
 Can be AUTO, deviance, logloss, MSE, AUC, 2r, or misclassification

-stopping_rounds: Early stopping based on convergence of stopping_metric.
+**stopping_rounds**: Early stopping based on convergence of stopping_metric.

 ####Parameters for GBMs only: